 Fortunately, betrothed site owners have a wide variety of options when determining how to spread information about their wedding across the web.
-Flexible drag-and-drop web design options are common, and a relatively new crop of site builders have emerged lately that specialize in only wedding websites.
+Flexible drag-and-drop web design options are common, and a relatively new crop of builders have emerged that specialize in only wedding websites.
 You can spend nothing, or you can purchase an expensive platform.
 We reviewed and compared dozens of options based on their affordability, features, and user-friendliness — enabling you to say “I do” to an anxiety-free engagement, ceremony, and reception.

 The gold standard of website builders, Wix has long been a go-to choice for streamlined site creation.
 The platform continually innovates with artificial intelligence and other lofty technologies to shorten the amount of time it takes to get your vision online while presenting a well-rounded, easy-to-use, and intuitive interface.

 Users have fine-grain and unlimited control over customizing their website, and Wix offers more than 20 wedding-specific templates to get started.
 Once your design is solidified, Wix Events adds important functionality such as electronic invitations and RSVPs, as well as social media integrations.

 - Price: FREE (Premium plans range from $13 per month to $39 per month and include a free custom domain registration.)

 - Pros: Impressive variety and quality of designs to go with an extremely user-friendly editor.
 Performance, support, and security are top-notch.